benedond/benedond.github.io/_pages/about.md

 Studies
 ======
-I finished my bachelor (2013-2016) and master (2016-2017) studies at [Open Informatics](https://oi.fel.cvut.cz/), CTU in prague, with major in Artificial Intelligence.
+I finished my bachelor (2013-2016) and master (2016-2017) studies at [Open Informatics](https://oi.fel.cvut.cz/), CTU in Prague, with major in Artificial Intelligence.
 I was awarded Dean's award for my thesis, and scholarship for outstanding results.